Art that Enhances your CC Experience

 Foundations/Essentials

 Beef up 5th and 6th grades with these art classes.
 Recommended readings get students interested in reading more, short slide shows show them how art has been involved in history and students learn valuable drawing and painting skills!
 Each year, the history coordinates with the Foundations Cycle History.
-For 2023-24 we will do Cycle 3: American history.
 In 2024-25, we will do Ancient History and themed fine art lessons.

 This class makes Latin relatable and enjoyable!